golanlevin/lectures/lecture_expanded_body/readme.md

 *Time for Sushi* (2017) by David Lewandowski<br />
 [![Time for Sushi (2017)](https://img.youtube.com/vi/bcXiwNjkhxU/0.jpg)](https://www.youtube.com/watch?v=bcXiwNjkhxU)

-"*Goodbye Uncanny Valley*" by Alan Warburton (2017) is an excellent insider's view on where we stand now, in relation to the computer's capacity for photorealism. <br />
+"*Goodbye Uncanny Valley*" by Alan Warburton (2017) is an excellent insider's view on where we stand now, in relation to the computer's capacity for photorealism, and is a great note to end on. <br />
 [![Goodbye Uncanny Valley by Alan Warburton](images/warburton.png)](https://vimeo.com/237568588)

 <hr />

 ### Example Studies by CMU Undergraduate Students

+**"Expressive computational treatments of full-body gestural data"**

 *Students in my fall 2016 introductory media arts course were asked to "write software which creatively interprets, or responds to, the actions of the body: You will develop a computational treatment for motion-capture data.
 Ideally, both your treatment, and your motion-capture data, will be ‘tightly coupled’ to each other: The treatment will be designed for specific motion-capture data, and the motion-capture data will be intentionally selected or performed for your specific treatment.* Below are some responses.